saurabhpaltcs/KLM_assignment/README.md

 2. KLM_assigment_spring-boot : This contains sprin-boot project consuming mock_proj_rest api's and showing UI using angular .

-    #Andular project is included and exposed in this spring-boot project
+    #Angular project is included and exposed in this spring-boot project

     #Url to access assignment  : http://localhost:9000/travel/index.html